 - Vaginal bleeding or spotting after sex

-- Genital swelling or pain, or unusual bleeding
+- You have genital swelling or pain, or unusual bleeding.

-- Joint pain, rash, swollen lymph nodes, or night sweats
+- You have joint pain, rash, swollen lymph nodes, or night sweats.

 Treatment for STDs